-How the RHS works
+How the Royal Historical Society works

-The RHS is predominantly a voluntary organisation with a revolving Council whose members offer dedicated service ensuring the smooth-running and development of the organisation.
-Council comprises a body of twenty-five Fellows each of whom serves a four-year term working on our various committees and working parties.
-Every year the Fellowship elects three new members of Council using a preferential voting system.
+The Society is predominantly a voluntary organisation with a revolving Council whose members offer dedicated service ensuring the smooth-running and development of the organisation.
+Council comprises a body of Fellows each of whom serves a four-year term working on our various committees and working parties.
+Each year, the Fellowship elects three new members of Council using a preferential voting system.